inocan-group/aws-ssm/README.md

 ### Deploy Time Serverless Config

-When your serverless functions run you need to ensure they have permission to execute SSM actions.
+When your using this library with serverless functions you will need to ensure they have permission to execute SSM actions.
 Assuming you are using the [Serverless Framework](https://serverless.com), you would provide permissions something like the following:

 ```typescript
 const ssmPermissions: IServerlessIAMRole = {